alekk12/simple_brain_visualisation/README.md

    npm install
    ```
    This will install the necessary libraries, depending on the existing version of node installed some errors need to be resoled.
-3. Create `local.config.json` based on `template_local.config.json`.
+3. Create a file `local.config.json` based on `template_local.config.json`.
 This defines which model will be used to predict the brain regions.
 Update `config.json` if the typically used `localhost:3000` is not available.
 4. Create conda env for running the model.
    ```python
    conda env create -f environment.yml
    ```
+5. Update `local.config.json` with the exact `conda_model` and `bert_model` paths.
-5. Start the server with visualisations.
+6. Start the server with visualisations.
    ```python
    npm start
    ```